imattau/nostr-community-conventions/README.md

 ## Sidecar Trust and Publication Responsibilities

-A sidecar resolver or publisher operating under this profile MUST, when publishing NCC-02 Service Records:
+A Sidecar operating under this profile MUST, when publishing NCC-02 Service Records:

 - Publish a valid `k` tag identifying the service endpoint’s cryptographic key where applicable
 - Ensure the published `k` corresponds to the key actually presented by the endpoint